-ASSOCIATE OF SCIENCE with specialization in PRE-BACCALAUREATE NURSING
+ASSOCIATE OF SCIENCE PRE-BACCALAUREATE NURSING

-Number and Title C redits
+Number and Title Credits

-Students should refer to the Graduation
+Students should refer to the Graduation on

-Requirements on pages 30-38 .31-37
+Requirements on pages 30-38 31-37

 The pre-baccalaureate Nursing Program requires a strong core of general education and science courses.
 Students should develop a plan of study with their advisor.
 TOTAL 21-24